 - For male students, failure to either include proof of Selective Service registration or exemption with the TASFA or mail it in separately may result in the loss of eligibility for state financial aid.

 - Funds are awarded according to availability and in the order that students complete and submit their applications; in order to get the best award package, students should complete the TASFA and submit all required documents by the priority deadline.

 - A student's TASFA completion date is the day on which the last required document is turned into the financial aid office, not the day on which an application is initially submitted.

-Now that you know all the ins and out of the TASFA, you may be wondering how to keep track of all of your students as they move through the completion process.
-Check out these helpful tips, and feel free to download them from our Pinterest page:
+Now that you know all the ins and outs of the TASFA, you may be wondering how to keep track of all of your students as they move through the completion process.
+Check out these helpful tips on Best Practices for TASFA Tracking below:

 For more in-depth information on how to help your students qualify for state financial aid with the TASFA, log into the Texas OnCourse Academy and look for the TASFA module.
 It’s the second module under Financial Aid Applications Process.